-I conclude that all twenty-one MSS were independent in their generation, and I see no evidence to indicate a different conclusion for their exemplars.
-Please note that I am not claiming that all twenty-one lines remain distinct all the way back to the archetype.
+I conclude that all thirty-four MSS were independent in their generation, and I see no evidence to indicate a different conclusion for their exemplars.
+Please note that I am not claiming that all thirty-four lines remain distinct all the way back to the archetype.
 I cheerfully grant that there would be a number of convergences before getting back to the source.
+However all that may be, we are looking at very careful transmission.

 I now invite attention to location.
 The MSS come from all over the Mediterranean world.
-The six Mt.
-Athos MSS were certainly produced in their respective monasteries (five).
-Ecclesiastical politics tending to be what it tends to be, there is little likelihood that there would be collusion between the monasteries on the transmission of the NT writings-I regard the six as representing independent lines of transmission (five of the exemplars were not identical).
-MSS from Trikala, Patmos, Jerusalem and Sinai were presumably produced there; 18 was certainly produced in Constantinople; 35 was acquired in the Aegean area.
+The thirteen Mt.
+Athos MSS were certainly produced in their respective monasteries (seven).
+Ecclesiastical politics tending to be what it tends to be, there is little likelihood that there would be collusion between the monasteries on the transmission of the NT writings-I regard the thirteen as representing as many exemplars.
+MSS from Trikala, Patmos, Jerusalem and Sinai were presumably produced there; cursive 18 was certainly produced in Constantinople; cursive 35 was acquired in the Aegean area.
 The MSS at the Vatican and Grottaferrata may very well have been produced there.

 I now invite special attention to minuscule 18, produced in Constantinople in 1364!
-As it stands it is a perfect representative of the presumed family profile for the Thessalonian epistles (I say 'presumed' only out of deference to all the family representatives that I haven't collated yet, but given the geographical distribution of the twenty-one above, I have no doubt that the profile as given in my Text is correct).
-How many generations of copies would there have been between MS 18 and the family archetype?
+As it stands it is a perfect representative of the presumed family profile for the Thessalonian epistles (I say 'presumed' only out of deference to all the family representatives that I haven't collated yet, but given the geographical distribution of the thirty-four above, I have no doubt that the profile as given in my Text is correct).2 How many generations of copies would there have been between MS 18 and the family archetype?
 Might there have been fifteen, or more?
 I would imagine that there were at least ten.
 However many there actually were, please note that every last one of them was perfect!
 The implications of finding a perfect representative of any archetypal text are rather powerful.
 All the 'canons' of textual criticism become irrelevant to any point subsequent to the creation of that text (they could still come into play when studying the creation of the text, in the event).
 For MS 18 to be perfect, all the generations in between had to be perfect as well.
 Now I call this incredibly careful transmission.
 Nothing that I was taught in Seminary about New Testament textual criticism prepared me for this discovery!
 Nor anything that I had read, for that matter.
-But MS 18 is not an isolated case; all the twenty-one MSS in the chart above reflect an incredibly careful transmission-even the worst of the lot, minuscule 201 with its 6 variants [the 'singulars' in 1893 and 1248 are careless mistakes {unhappy monks}], is really quite good, considering all the intervening generations.
+But MS 18 is not an isolated case; all the thirty-four MSS in the chart above reflect an incredibly careful transmission-even the worst of the lot, minuscules 1761 and 1874, with their seven variants [the 'singulars' in 1893 and 1248 are careless mistakes {unhappy monks}], are really quite good, considering all the intervening generations.

-&lt;sup>1 18, 928, 1864 and 2723 were produced in Constantinople, Dionysiu, Stavronikita and Trikala, respectively-I consider it to be virtually impossible that they should have a common exemplar (of course they could join somewhere back down the line).
+1 18, 928, 1864 and 2723 were produced in Constantinople, Dionysiu, Stavronikita and Trikala, respectively-I consider it to be virtually impossible that they should have a common exemplar (of course they could join somewhere back down the line).